These FAQs are intended for those who have been selected to present in a Roundtable format during the conference.

 Q. Am I free to move to other tables after my own presentation to hear topics of great interest to me?

 A. Yes.
 Please feel free to do so.
-And be prepared to move quickly in the interest of the tight schedule.
+Please be prepared to move quickly in the interest of the tight schedule.